Risk compensation: HIV

+However, across 15 studies, researchers found that male circumcision (an intervention which reduces the chance of getting HIV) does not make men who have sex with men any more likely to skip condoms or have multiple sexual partners.
+This held true regardless of their age or where they lived.
+These results imply that sexual habits are shaped by factors other than the foreskin, and that circumcision programs do not prompt risk behaviors spreading sexually transmitted infections.

 PrEP

-While pre-exposure prophylaxis (PrEP) with anti-HIV drugs appears to be extremely successful in suppressing the spread of HIV infection, there is some evidence that the reduction in HIV risk has led to some people taking more sexual risks; specifically, reduced use of condoms in anal sex, raising risks of spreading sexually transmitted diseases other than HIV.
+While pre-exposure prophylaxis (PrEP) with anti-HIV drugs successfully lessens the chance of getting HIV infection, there is some evidence that the reduction in HIV risk has led to some people taking more sexual risks; specifically, reduced use of condoms in anal sex, raising risks of spreading sexually transmitted diseases other than HIV.